Patternslib/template_patterns_jekyll/README.md

 ### Generating the site

-Running ``make designerhappy`` will generate and serve the site.
+Running ``make all`` will generate and serve the site.

 Otherwise you can also run:

-    bundle exec jekyll serve --watch --baseurl ""
+    bundle exec jekyll serve

 ### How to include the demos and docs for the individual patterns